v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 1. If you’re not logged into LON-DC1 as **ADATUM\Administrator** and password **Pa55w.rd**, then please do so now.

 2. In the **Microsoft 365 admin center** in your Edge browser, you should still be logged in as Holly Dickson.
-In the left-hand navigation pane, select **Users** and then select **Active Users**.
+In the navigation pane, select **Users** and then select **Active Users**.

 3. In the **Active users** list, select **Diego Siciliani**.

 	**Note:** Select Diego’s name; do not select the checkbox to the left of his name.
 The box with the check mark is typically used for selecting multiple users when you want to perform one of the user-related actions on the menu bar that appears above the list of users, such as **Manage product licenses** and **Manage roles**.
-Selecting a user’s name opens a detail pane specifically for that user.
+Selecting a user’s name opens a property pane specifically for that user.

 4. In the **Diego Siciliani** pane that appears, the **Account** tab is displayed by default.
 In this tab, scroll down to the **Roles** section and select **Manage roles**.

 5. In the **Manage roles** window, the **User (no admin center access)** option is currently selected by default.
 Now that you want to assign Diego an administrator role, select the **Admin center access** option.
-This enables the admin roles for selection.
+This enables the list of common admin roles for selection.

-6. Diego has been promoted to Billing administrator, but since the Billing admin role does not appear in the list of commonly used roles, scroll down and select **Show all by category**.
+6. Diego has been promoted to Billing Administrator, but since this role does not appear in the list of commonly used roles, scroll down and select **Show all by category**.

-7. In the list of roles that are sorted by category, scroll down to the **Other** category, select **Billing admin**, and then select **Save changes**.
+7. In the list of roles that are sorted by category, scroll down to the **Other** category, select **Billing Administrator**, and then select **Save changes**.

 8. On the **Manage roles** window, select the **X** in the upper-right corner of the screen to close it.
 This returns you to the **Active users** list.

-9. Repeat steps 3-8 for **Lynne Robbins.** Assign Lynne to the **User Administrator** role under the **Identity** category.

-   **Note:** The role is in the list of commonly used admin roles that appear under the **Admin center access** option; therefore, you do not have to select **Show all by category**.
+9. In the **Active users** list, select **Lynne Robbins**.

+10. In the **Lynne Robbins** pane that appears, the **Account** tab is displayed by default.
+In this tab, scroll down to the **Roles** section and select **Manage roles**.

+11. In the **Manage roles** window, select the **Admin center access** option.
+This enables the list of common admin roles for selection.

+12. In the list of common admin roles, select the **User Administrator** role and then select **Save changes**.

-10. Remain logged into LON-DC1 and the Microsoft 365 admin center as Holly Dickson.
+13. Remain logged into LON-DC1 and the Microsoft 365 admin center as Holly Dickson.

 ### Task 2 - Assign Delegated Administrators with Windows PowerShell